jweedenwright/library/technologies/ai/generative_ai_llm.md

 - 2 Types
   - **Instruction Fine Tuning:**
   - **PEP (Parameter Efficient) Fine Tuning:** Specialized Application usage allowing you to freeze specific tokens/data so it isn't lost
+- _Instruction fine-tuning_ involves using many prompt-completion examples as the labeled training dataset to continue training the model by updating its weights.
+This is different from _in-context learning_ where you provide prompt-completion examples during inference.
+- Smaller LLMs can struggle with one-shot and few-shot inference

 ---